federicotdn/verb/README.md

 There's two recommended ways of closing response buffers:
 - If the response buffer is the current buffer, you can use the `verb-kill-response-buffer-and-window` command, which is bound by default to <kbd>C-c C-r C-k</kbd>.
 This command will also kill the associated response headers buffer (see next section).
-- If the response buffer is not the current buffer (e.g. you are still on your `guide.verb` buffer), you can kill **all** response buffers by using the `verb-kill-all-response-buffers`, which is bound to <kbd>C-c C-r C-k</kbd> by default.
+- If the response buffer is not the current buffer (e.g. you are still on your `guide.org` buffer), you can kill **all** response buffers by using the `verb-kill-all-response-buffers`, which is bound to <kbd>C-c C-r C-k</kbd> by default.
 Response headers buffers will also be killed automatically.

 As you send more HTTP requests, more response buffers will be created, with `<N>` at the end of their name to distinguish between them.
 If you wish to automatically have old response buffers killed when making a new request, set the `verb-auto-kill-response-buffers` variable to `t`.

 ### Re-sending requests

 If you wish to re-send the request that generated the current response buffer, select the window showing it and use the `verb-re-send-request` command, which is bound to <kbd>C-c C-r C-f</kbd> by default.
-Note that the exact same request will be sent, even if the originating `.verb` file was modified.
+Note that the exact same request will be sent, even if the originating `.org` file was modified.

 ### The Response Headers Buffer